-316.1 DESCRIPTION-This work is replacing the existing pavement with Superpave Asphalt Mixture Design, HMA or WMA Base Course.
+316.1 DESCRIPTION-This work is replacing the existing pavement with Superpave Asphalt Mixture Design, Base Course.

 - (a) Subbase.
 Section 350.2

 - (b) Superpave Asphalt Mixture Design.

-- HMA Base Course, 25.0 mm Mix and 37.5 mm Mix.
-Section 309.2 or

-- WMA Base Course, 25.0 mm Mix and 37.5 mm Mix.
-Section 311.2
+- Base Course, 25.0 mm Mix.
+Section 313.2

-- (c) Asphalt Cement, PG 64-22.
+- (c) Asphalt Cement, PG 64S-22.
 Section 702

-316.3 CONSTRUCTION As shown on Standard Drawings RC-28M, RC-30M, as specified in Section 309 or Section 311 and as follows:
+316.3 CONSTRUCTION As shown on the Standard Drawings, as specified in Section 313 and as follows:

 Mark the perimeter of the area to be replaced.
 Saw cut or mill the perimeter.
 Remove all material within the saw cut or milled area to the depth indicated.
 Compact the existing subgrade or subbase before placing the base course material.
-Clean all vertical surfaces of the area to be patched and coat the vertical faces with a uniform application of PG 64-22.
-Place the HMA or WMA in a manner that does not cause segregation and to the lift thickness indicated.
-Compact to the density specified by use of approved compaction equipment as per Section 108.05(c).
+Clean all vertical surfaces of the area to be patched and coat the vertical faces with a uniform application of PG 64S-22.
+Place the asphalt base course in a manner that does not cause segregation and to the lift thickness indicated.
+Compact to the density specified by use of approved compaction equipment as specified in Section 108.05(c).